-The Board of Directors and its committees meet throughout the year on a set schedule, and also hold special meetings and act by written consent from time to time as appropriate.
+The Board and its committees meet throughout the year on a set schedule, and also hold special meetings and act by written consent from time to time as appropriate.
 Under the Principles, directors are expected to attend all meetings of the Board and all meetings of the committees of which they are members.
 Members may attend by telephone or video conference, although in-person attendance at regularly scheduled meetings is strongly encouraged.
-The Board of Directors held 11 meetings during the 2018 fiscal year, and there were 17 meetings of standing committees.
+The Board held 9 meetings during the 2019 fiscal year, and there were 16 meetings of standing committees.
 All directors attended at least 75% of the aggregate of all meetings of the Board and standing committees on which they served.
 It is Company practice that all directors attend our annual meetings.
-All directors who were on the Board at that time attended our 2018 Annual meeting of shareholders either in person or telephonically.
+All directors who were on the Board at that time attended our 2019 annual meeting of shareholders either in person or telephonically.

-The Board of Directors has an Audit Committee, a Compensation and Personnel Committee and a Nominating and Governance Committee.
+The Board has an Audit Committee, a Compensation and Personnel Committee, and a Nominating and Governance Committee.
 The following table summarizes the current membership of each Committee:

 Name Audit Compensation and Personnel Nominating and Governance

-Orlando D. Ashford $\checkmark$ $\checkmark$
+Orlando D. Ashford \checkmark \checkmark

 Geraud Darnis ~ ~

-Donald DeFosset, Jr. $\checkmark$ ē
+Donald DeFosset, Jr. \checkmark C

 Nicholas C. Fanandakis ~

-Christina A. Gold $\checkmark$
+Christina Gold \checkmark

-Richard P. Lavin $\checkmark$ G
+Richard P. Lavin \checkmark Ĝ

-Mario Longhi $\checkmark$
+Mario Longhi \checkmark

-Frank T. MacInnis $\checkmark$
+Frank T. MacInnis Image: A set of the set of the

-Rebecca A. McDonald $\checkmark$
+Rebecca A. McDonald \checkmark

-Timothy H. Powers C ~
+Timothy H. Powers Ĝ \checkmark

 Luca Savi

-Cheryl L. Shavers $\checkmark$
+Cheryl L. Shavers ~

-Sabrina Soussan $\checkmark$
+Sabrina Soussan \checkmark

-Le Chair · ·
+Mr. MacInnis and Ms. Gold are n ot standing for re-e election in 2020.